stanfordnlp/stanza-old/stanza/text/README.md

        -1.71816   , -0.462719  , -0.82554   ,  0.4739    , -0.00290712,
         0.292862  ,  0.617549  , -0.825371  ,  1.04553   ,  1.59466   ]))
 ```

+## text.vocab.GloveVocab

+Same interface as `SennaVocab`.
+The speficiations for the different configurations of pretrained vectors can be found [here](http://nlp.stanford.edu/projects/glove/).